 Raw honey is a germ fighting powerhouse and also soothes and coats inflamed throats and tummies.

-*Some links on this site are affiliate links.
-If you click on one and make a purchase, I earn a small commission for sending a customer their way.
-This helps support my blog and lets me keep doing what I do.
-Thank you!
+*Some links on this site are affiliate or brand ambassador links.
+If you click on one and make a purchase, I earn commissions for sending customers their way.

-Ginger & Lemon Balm Cold & Flu Syrup
+Ginger & Lemon Balm Honey Syrup for Colds & Flu

-- around 1/4 cup chopped, fresh lemon balm leaves (or 1/8 cup dried)
+- around 1/4 cup chopped, fresh lemon balm leaves (or 1/8 cup dried lemon balm)

 - a 2 inch (5 cm) section of fresh ginger root, peeled & chopped